MadsRJ/CRABS_NordicRefDBs/README.md

 # Usage notes #

-- At present, there are XX different reference databases supported here.
+- At present, there are two different reference databases supported here.
+One for COI (broad eukaryote) and one for 12S (vertebrates).
-- Bash wrapper around the standard CRABS-commands
-- These scripts essentially follow the crabs GitHub recommendations most of the way, but do not follow their recommendations completely.
+- Both of these scripts are bash wrappers around the standard CRABS-commands with additional filtering steps and modifications.
+These scripts essentially follow the crabs GitHub recommendations most of the way, but do not follow their recommendations completely.

-- Downloading the bold database with matching dipteran families etc.
-- Icky things in the code
+# Known bugs & icky things in the code #

--   Careful when adding to blacklist.txt, ensure it will work
--   Careful when using the taxonlist provided, it currently shrinks in size as your download progresses.
+- When downloading the bold database, the download commands have been split into lower-level taxa for allowing download to complete (maximum 1 million sequences can be downloaded in a single command). with matching dipteran families etc. Careful when using the taxonlist provided, it currently shrinks in size as your download progresses.
 The file depletes itself.
 (The file gets deconstructed as you succesfully download.
 This also updates the counts of taxa required for download and missing to be downloaded)
--   Careful with ...
+- The blacklist filtering step currently takes a long time to run for the 12S reference database - consider relying on the premade version of the database or brace yourself with an overnight run of the code.
+- The database is generated with a datestamp of the folder - pay attention to this if updating the reference database overnight.
--   Did not test what happens if you want to remove the last sequence of a fasta file (either bold or ncbi download) - code likely breaks
+- I did not test what happens if you want to blacklist the last sequence of the fasta file (either bold or ncbi download) - code likely breaks.
--   Bug fix to remove "ERROR | Error running makeblastdb BLAST Database creation error: Error: Duplicate seq_ids are found: GB|EU148067, aborting analysis..."
+- For the COI database, there was a bug "ERROR | Error running makeblastdb BLAST Database creation error: Error: Duplicate seq_ids are found: GB|EU148067, aborting analysis...".
+I can't seem to find out why this duplicate arises, but I just deleted it as part of the script.
 - Ensure to update your email in the script (for NCBI)
+- As a note to myself, I should probably look into including representative bacterial sequences in this reference database, as co-amplification of prokaryotes is likely to occur when amplifying this genetic region.

 # COI reference database for the "Leray" or "Leray-XT" marker